Zephyr-Goriely/logistic_growth/README.md

+# Question 1

-# Script to estimate the model parameters using a linear approximation
+## Script to estimate the model parameters using a linear approximation

-### Installing and loading in the packages
+#### Installing and loading in the packages
 The package used in this method is "dplyr" which allows for the use of the pipe function.

 ```{r}